mosajjal/sniproxy/README.md

 Usage of sniproxy:
   -allDomains
-    	Route all HTTP(s) traffic through the SNI proxy -bindIP string
+    	Route all HTTP(s) traffic through the SNI proxy -bindDnsOverTcp
+    	enable DNS over TCP as well as of UDP -bindDnsOverTls
+    	enable DNS over TLS as well as of UDP
+  -bindIP string
     	Bind 443 and 80 to a Specific IP Address.
 Doesn't apply to DNS Server.
 DNS Server always listens on 0.0.0.0 (default "0.0.0.0")
   -domainListPath string